Stay cool AND healthy with salad recipes perfect for summer!

 7. Steak Salad with Blue Cheese Crumbles

-If you subscribe to my newsletter then you know I tend to grill steaks every week, assuming I can find them on sale.
+I tend to grill steaks every week if I can find them on sale.
 It’s not just that we love steaks — though, lordy, how we do!
 It’s also because leftover steak is fantastic in sandwiches or served atop a salad.
 This Steak Salad with Blue Cheese Crumbles from The Spicy Apron shows just how easy it is to turn Sunday’s steak into a terrific meal come Tuesday.

 8. No-Mayo Salad With Tuna